ibm-cloud-docs/sap/sap-terraform-automate-nw-asesyb.md

 *	Set up your account to access the VPC.
 Make sure that your account is [upgraded to a paid account](/docs/account?topic=account-accountfaqs#changeacct).
 *	If you have not already, create a Bastion server to store the SAP kits.
 For more information, see [Automate SAP bastion server - SAP media storage repository](/docs/sap?topic=sap-sap-bastion-server).
 *	Download the SAP kits from the SAP Portal to your Deployment Server.
 Make note of the download locations.
 Ansible decompresses the files.
 For more information, see the readme file.
-UPDATE THE RIGHT LINK
 *	[Create or retrieve an {{site.data.keyword.cloud_notm}} API key](/docs/account?topic=account-userapikey#create_user_key).
 The API key is used to authenticate with the {{site.data.keyword.cloud_notm}} platform and to determine your permissions for {{site.data.keyword.cloud_notm}} services.
 *	[Create or retrieve your SSH key ID](/docs/ssh-keys?topic=ssh-keys-getting-started-tutorial).
 You need the 40-digit UUID for the SSH key, not the SSH key name.
 *	Terraform should already be installed on the bastion server that you deployed.
 For more information, see Bastion server for SAP deployment. {: terraform}